OSS-FILEBROWSER/pretty-git/README.md

 # Usages

+<span style="color: orangered;">[Warning]</span> We assume that you're running our service on English language environment.
+Also, Keep in mind that it can't process some tasks if you include special cases and other languages like Korean in the name of your files.

 ## 1. Browse directories

 You can browse directories by double clicking each directory item.
 But it is not allowed for you to access in files, no directories or directories that requires system permission.